jsoref/libtool/README.md

     2.4.2

-If we make an alpha quality prerelease, we use a fourth number for the number of changsets applied since the version it's based on:
+If we make an alpha quality prerelease, we use a fourth number for the number of changesets applied since the version it's based on:

     2.4.2.418